GHsEpic/simple-onboarding/README.md

 ```

-**NOTE** that the default value is "" for string and 0 for numbers, not null.
+**NOTE** that the default value is "" for string and 0 for numbers, not null and owners/representatives may be empty if none are found.